tokopedia/Bug-Bounty/README.md

 - High (Certificate & Rewards)
 - Critical (Certificate & Rewards)

+**Note : We will proceed the reward as soon as possible after completely verification, keep in mind that it can take up to 90 days to receive the reward.**

 ## Frequently asked questions
 **Q: What if I found a vulnerability, but I don't know how to exploit it?**